Banner image

 • Implanting very thin wires in the brain, which will require an overnight stay in the hospital

-• Placing a pacemaker-like device, called the neurostimulator, under the skin of the chest, which is an outpatient procedure
+• Placing a pacemaker-like battery device, called the neurostimulator, under the skin of the chest, which is an outpatient procedure

 Programming the stimulation settings: A few weeks after surgery, your neurologist will turn on the neurostimulator and adjust the stimulation to best control your symptoms while minimizing side effects.
 It will take a few programming sessions to find the stimulation levels that work best for you.
 You'll have follow-up visits to check your results and adjust as needed.
 These appointments are key to getting the results you want over time.